Selected National Scholarships and Fellowships

-- For sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to healthcare and tribal public policy issues.
+- For full-time sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to Native American healthcare OR tribal public policy.
 Open to U.S. citizens, permanent residents, and U.S. nationals.

-- $5,000 award.
+- Up to $5,000 for tuition, room and board, or other educational expenses.
 Students who win as sophomores may re-apply in the junior year.

-- *UR nomination required; we may select up to six nominees.
+- * UR nomination is required; we may select up to six nominees.

-- Selection based on academic achievement and honors, record of leadership and service, relevant work experience, letters of recommendation, and a critical essay discussing Congressman Udall's public policy work and its relation to the applicant's interests and career goals.
+- Selection based on academic achievement and honors, record of leadership and service, relevant work experience, letters of recommendation, and a critical essay discussing Congressman Morris K. Udall's or Secretary Stewart L. Udall's public policy work and its relation to the applicant's interests and career goals.

-- Prospective candidates should complete the Fellowships Preliminary Questionnaire by the specified fall deadline of the junior year.
-A complete, polished draft of the official application is due in mid-January.
-However, a first draft of the application should be submitted by mid-November for critical feedback.
+- Prospective candidates should complete the Fellowships Preliminary Application by the specified fall deadline.
+Complete, polished draft of the application for the campus nomination process due in early January.
+It is strongly recommended that a first draft be submitted for feedback by mid-November.
 Click here for UR campus timeline.
-See Udall binder in the Fellowships Office for examples of application assays by past UR applicants.
-Application available online.
+See Udall binder in Fellowships Office for examples of application essays by past UR applicants.

 - Approximately 75 Udall Scholars selected each spring.

-- For African-American juniors who are life science or physical science majors planning graduate study and research-oriented career.
+- For African-American juniors who are life science, engineering, or physical science majors planning graduate study and research-oriented career.
 Open to U.S. citizens and permanent residents.

-- Undergraduate award worth up to $25,000; also includes two paid summer internships at a Merck research facility (summer stipends totaling a minimum of $10,000).
+- Undergraduate award worth up to $30,000; also includes eligibility for a summer internship at a Merck research facility (applied for separately).

-- Scholars selected on basis of academic achievement (minimum 3.30/4.0 GPA required, minimum 3.55 recommended), demonstrated interest in pursuing advanced study and a career in scientific research, interest in and ability to perform lab work.
+- Scholars selected on basis of academic achievement (minimum 3.30/4.0 GPA required, minimum 3.55 recommended), demonstrated interest in their own scientific education and a career in scientific research or engineering, and their ability to perform in a laboratory or engineering environment.